andrew-mcgrath/dragonwood/README.md

 ## License

 This project is for educational/personal use.
-Dragonwood is a trademark of Gamewright.
+[Dragonwood](https://gamewright.com/product/Dragonwood) is a copyright of [Gamewright](https://gamewright.com/).